Land Acts (Ireland): Ground rents

 A "ground rent" is a nominal annual rent paid where a property is held under a long lease.
 Legislation has reformed ground rents alongside the agricultural land laws (see above).
 While most tenancy reform legislation was enacted for agricultural land, urban and suburban occupiers / tenants have been allowed to "buy out" their ground rents from landlords, and so effectively can change a long lease into a freehold interest, most recently under Acts of 1978 and 2005.
 Notably, ground rents in Castlebar, County Mayo have been withheld following the disappearance of Lord Lucan in 1974.

 Paying ground rents is still considered by some to be an unresolved part of Ireland's history as a part of the United Kingdom; the Irish Government itself pays ground rents for iconic public buildings, including Government Buildings, the Four Courts, Dublin Castle and the Botanic Gardens.
 While the individual cost of each is relatively small, given inflation, an estimated 250,000 ground rents still exist in Ireland, with the state annually paying for example to the Duke of Leinster for some buildings.
 Brian Hayes, Minister of State for the Office of Public Works in 2011, stated that a referendum would be required to put the practice to an end.
 Residents of Hayes' own constituency continue to be issued demands for payment, with many ignoring them, though given that outstanding liabilities of ground rent hinder residents' ability to sell their homes, about 1,600 applications per annum are made to buy out ground rents every year.

-Land and Conveyancing Law Reform Act 2009
+Land and Conveyancing Law Reform Act 2009 (Republic of Ireland)

-After years of debate, the Land and Conveyancing Law Reform Act 2009 comprehensively reformed the law of conveyancing, mortgages, registration of and claims to title, rights of way and easements in the Republic of Ireland.
+The Land and Conveyancing Law Reform Act 2009 comprehensively reformed the law of conveyancing, mortgages, registration of and claims to title, rights of way and easements in the Ireland.
 Some little-used interests relating to feudal tenure, life interests, leases for lives and fee tails were formally abolished.